-However, this may not be what people are thinking of when they think of the church and its wealth.
-They may be thinking of the extravagant cathedrals and other church buildings that exist throughout the word and especially in Europe.
+However, this may not be what people think of the church and its wealth.
+They may be thinking of extravagant cathedrals and other church buildings throughout the world, especially in Europe.

 What about the elaborate structures in Catholicism?
 How did the Catholic Church get the money to pay for these?
-For much of the last two thousand years, especially in the Western World, the majority of people went to church many times a year, if not multiple days of the week.
+For much of the last two thousand years, especially in the Western World, most people went to church many times a year, if not multiple days of the week.

 What are indulgences?
 Indulgences refer to giving money to the church in order to keep souls out of purgatory or at least shorten their stay.
 Helping friends and family get to heaven proved highly motivating.

 Have taxes sometimes helped fund building projects?
 Yes.
 In fact, for much of its history, the church existed in a close relationship with the state.
 This offered even more opportunities to acquire money to pay for the Church’s building projects.